Banani-Rath/azure-devops-server-docs-pr/docs/server/install/sql-server/reporting-services-roles.md

 ## Team Foundation Content Manager

 Make sure to [add your administrators to the Team Foundation Content Managers group](/vsts/report/admin/grant-permissions-to-reports) on the server that hosts SQL Server Reporting Services.
-Otherwise they might have problems, such as being blocked by a TF218027 error when trying to create a team project.
+Otherwise they might have problems, such as being blocked by a TF218027 error when trying to create a project.

 Unlike the other roles described in this topic, the Team Foundation Content Manager role is not a default role in SQL Server.
 The role is created specifically for integration between Team Foundation Server and SQL Server Reporting Services when Team Foundation Server is installed.
 Its structure and permissions are similar to the Content Manager role that is native to SQL Server.
 The Team Foundation Content Manager role includes permissions that are useful for users who manage reports and Web content but that do not necessarily write reports or manage a Web server or instance of SQL Server.
 A content manager deploys reports, manages report models and data source connections, and decides how to use reports.
-The Team Foundation Content Manager role provides the typical range of permissions required by users who belong to the Project Administrators group in a team project, in addition to users who belong to the Project Collection Administrators group.
+The Team Foundation Content Manager role provides the typical range of permissions required by users who belong to the Project Administrators group in a project, in addition to users who belong to the Project Collection Administrators group.
 You should also add members of the Team Foundation Administrators group to this role.

 ## Browser

 The Browser role includes permissions that are useful for users who view reports, but do not necessarily write or manage them.
-This role provides basic capabilities for users who belong to either the Contributor or Reader group in a team project.
+This role provides basic capabilities for users who belong to either the Contributor or Reader group in a project.

 ## See Also